 Trust is the foundation of every successful organization — in terms of having a successful business online this, too, is no exception.
 With the many options served to shoppers today, customer loyalty is harder to attain.

-If you’re just starting How does trust develop for shoppers when they purchase a new product online or buy from an online store they’re unaccustomed to?
+If you’re just starting, how does trust develop for shoppers when they purchase a new product online or buy from an online store they’re unaccustomed to?
 What elements of an online store’s experience are trust builders or trust deal breakers?

 What makes for a trustworthy website?

-- Which pages or elements in your store are most important for building trust with shoppers?
+- Which pages or components in your store are most crucial for gaining shopper trust?

 1. Ace the first impression with your homepage

 What the customer is asking: Is this a secure website?
 Is it possible for me to find what I’m looking for and explore this site quickly?

 Business goal: On the initial visit, create a welcome homepage and define the overall appearance and feel of your store.

 We discovered that on their first visit, shoppers are more critical of a store’s design and layout, regardless of whether they’re looking for an item they’ve never purchased or a product they’ve used before.
 Because your homepage typically functions as a digital welcome mat, it’s critical for establishing customer trust.
 It should focus on making a good first impression and directing customers to the next best thing.